 The LET has also been integral in the production of many of our own publications, including:

 Being part of the Lived Experience Team helps women make their voices heard, builds their confidence, and supports them to develop new skills and help others facing challenging situations.
 Women have told us:

 "You hear us, you value our opinions and experiences."

 "We value the changes Birth Companions wants to make."

 "It is welcoming to know that the voices of people that have been through the system are being listened to.
 Not only does it represent reality, for people living the situation, it is also encouraging to know that service providers value the input we are giving."

 Lived Experience Team members are trained, supported through every activity, and receive payment for their time and to cover travel and childcare costs.

-If you have faced challenges in pregnancy or early motherhood and would like to discuss joining our team, or if you are an organisation interested in working with the team, please contact our Engagement Manager Kate Chivers.
+If you have faced challenges in pregnancy or early motherhood and would like to discuss joining our team, or if you are an organisation interested in working with the team, please contact our Head of Engagement Kate Chivers.